-Harrison Ford was not the first choice for the role, with Tom Selleck originally earmarked for the whip-cracking hero.
-However, the filming of Magnum P.I. would ultimately stop Selleck’s casting in its tracks.
-With Harrison stepping in, fresh from his success as Han Solo.
-And thank goodness he did; as Harrison brought Indiana Jones to life in a manner, Selleck could not.
+In developing a screenplay for Raiders of the Lost Ark, Lucas and Spielberg turned to Lawrence Kasdan, who also worked with Lucas on The Empire Strikes Back.
+And it was within this three-way partnership between Lucas, Spielberg and Kasdan that magic and ingenuity was born.
+However, it was in the casting of Harrison Ford that Raiders would truly earn its legendary status.
+Ford was not, however, the first choice for the role, with Tom Selleck originally earmarked for the whip-cracking hero.
+However, Magnum P.I.’s filming would ultimately stop Selleck’s casting in its tracks, Harrison stepping in, fresh from his success as Han Solo.
+And thank god he did; as Harrison brought Indiana Jones to life in a manner, Selleck could not.
 Layering the character with charm, a cheeky smile and the charisma of a bygone age in Hollywood.

-But the most fascinating aspect of Raiders sits within its tale of Nazis seeking a Jewish religious artefact that could control the world.
-An object they did not have had the right to use or abuse for their growth.
-With the film’s final act ensuring that the hatred they preached and glory they pursued was ultimately cut down by the power of the ark.
-All from a proud Jewish director who would go on years later to direct Schindler’s List.
+But the most exciting aspect of Raiders of the Lost Ark sits within its tale of Nazis seeking a Jewish religious artefact that could control the world.
+An object they do not have the right to use or abuse for their growth and hate.
+The film’s final act ensuring the hatred of Nazism is cut down by the power of the ark and the word of god.
+A clear message from a proud Jewish director who would go on years later to direct Schindler’s List.

 Raiders of the Lost Ark continues to provide the template for many movies.
 From Captain America to The Goonies and Wonder Woman, its cultural impact continues to be felt in modern cinema.
-However, no film since has managed to match Raiders of the Ark in sheer entertainment, power and imagination.
+However, no film since has managed to match Raiders of the Lost Ark in sheer entertainment, power and imagination.
 With the film standing as a testimony to the creative genius of Spielberg and Lucas.
-While also showcasing the power of finding the right actor for a role.
+While also showcasing the power of finding the right actor for the right role.

 Director: Steven Spielberg